 The Children's Rights Game.se

-The Children's Rights Game is a free game based on our material "I am a child.
-I have rights." and made possible thanks to the support of the Swedish National Inheritance Fund.
-We are now making a first version of the game available and you are welcome to try it out!
+Barnrättsspelet.se is a free game based on our material "I am a child.
+I have rights." and made possible thanks to support from Allmänna Arvsfonden.

-In the game, children test what they know about their rights.
+In the game, children can test what they know about their rights and practice using them.
 And practice using them.

-Children are challenged by parents, teachers, friends and other adults who are not aware of what rights children actually have.
+Children are challenged by parents, teachers, friends and other adults who are not aware of the rights children actually have.

 Children can play the game by themselves or with a friend.
-But above all, it is intended to be used in the classroom at middle school, by recreation and sports leaders, children's rights strategists and other adults who meet children aged 10-13 in their work.
+But above all, it is intended to be used in middle school teaching, by leisure and sports leaders, child rights strategists and other adults who meet children aged 10-13 years in their work.

 The pedagogy of the game is based on Bloom's taxonomy and is adapted to the curriculum, Lgr 22.